smarabattula/auto_anki/README.md

 ## How to Contribute

 We would be happy to receive contributions!
-If you'd like to, please go through our [CONTRIBUTING.md](https://github.com/tran4code/auto_anki/blob/main/CONTRIBUTING.md).
+If you'd like to, please go through our [CONTRIBUTING.md](https://github.com/varundeepakgudhe/auto_anki/blob/main/CONTRIBUTING.md).

-For any feedback, issues, or bug reports, please create an issue [here](https://github.com/tran4code/auto_anki/issues/new).
+For any feedback, issues, or bug reports, please create an issue [here](https://github.com/varundeepakgudhe/auto_anki/issues/new).

 ## Future RoadMap

-#### Build a browser extension with the current functionality

-- A browser extension which will extract contents of the current webpage which the user is on and produce a new deck of anki cards based on the material.

-#### Improve word extraction logic

-- Currently Spacy is being used to extract noun phrases from each slide/page of the document.
-Then the high frequency noun phrases are calculated and used in the final search query.
-However this causes an issue when every slide has the document’s author name and email address listed.
-The author name is considered as a noun phrase, and since it appears on every slide has a high frequency, and thus appears on the final search query.
+#### Development of In-App Flashcard Viewer:

+- Create an interactive flashcard viewer within the web application, allowing users to review and study the flashcards directly on the site.
+- Implement features such as flipping the card for answers, progressing to the next card, and random shuffle.

+#### Adaptive Learning Algorithms:

+- Introduce machine learning algorithms that adapt to individual user learning patterns and preferences.
+- Provide personalized recommendations and flashcard adjustments based on user performance.

+#### Multilingual Support:

+- Expand the application's capabilities to support multiple languages.
+- Integrate automatic translation features for creating flashcards in different languages.

 ## Contact us(Contributors):